opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 ## Conclusions

-You now understand how to modify IDOL containers deployments.
-You can update container configuration files for IDOL components including Find.
-You have updated a NiFi ingest chain to ingest documents and can search for your documents in Find.
+You have now set up and used an end-to-end IDOL system.
+You understand how to modify a containerized IDOL deployment.
+You can mount external volumes and update configuration files for IDOL components, including Find.
+You have explored a NiFi ingest chain to ingest documents and can search for your documents in Find.

+> REMINDER: To stop (but not destroy) your IDOL deployment, run:
+>
+> ```sh
+> /opt/idol/idol-containers-toolkit/basic-idol$ ./deploy.sh stop
+> ```

 ## Next steps